 Pass a background check; there should be no DUIs or felony convictions in potential driver’s background.

-Have a valid driver’s license without excessive moving violations, accidents, or other driving violations (see the full list of requirements via FedEx)
+Have a valid driver’s license without excessive moving violations, accidents, or other driving violations (see the full list of requirements via FedEx Ground)

 What if you do not have prior driving experience?

-If you (or an individual you wish to hire) has no professional driving experience, they may still be eligible to drive for FedEx with the completion of a FedEx-approved entry-level driving program, such as ADTP.
+If you (or an individual you wish to hire) has no professional driving experience, they may still be eligible to drive for FedEx Ground with the completion of a FedEx Ground-approved entry-level driving program, such as ADTP.